 Functionality and convenience are good, but there is also an elementary “beautiful/not beautiful” notion.
 Any user will find it much more pleasant to deal with the interface, which, among other things, also pleases the eye.

 But don't forget that beautiful design is subjective.
 You won't be able to make it equally beautiful for everyone, no matter how hard you try.
 Anyone will agree that when developing a resource for high school students and a resource for accountants, you will need to make different design decisions.
 Therefore, first of all, focus on your target audience and their needs.

 Personalization is the ability to customize something “for yourself”.
 Most often, this function can be found in programs, services and applications.
 The user can change, for example, the font color, icon style, background image, the size of the text blocks as he likes (choosing from the proposed options, of course).

-In the Trello service, you can change the background to a different color or image.
+In the Trello service, you can change the layout to a different color or image.